 Chef Carrie's Luscious Swiss Meringue Buttercream Recipe

-This classic Swiss meringue buttercream recipe is perfect for frosting and piping.
-And for eating right off of a spatula.
+This classic Swiss meringue buttercream recipe is perfect for frosting and piping — and for eating right off the spatula.

 Making a batch of Swiss meringue buttercream is deceptively simple.
 Just ask ICE Los Angeles' Chef-Instructor (and resident ) Carrie Smith.

-If you're feeling ambitious, you can pasteurize your own egg whites, but using pre-pasteurized egg whites is also fine.
-If pasteurizing your own, make sure you gently bring the egg whites and sugar, mixed together, up to 140 degrees Fahrenheit by stirring the mixture over a bain-marie on the stove.
+Using pre-pasteurized egg whites is fine, but if you're feeling ambitious, you can pasteurize your own.
+(Just make sure you gently bring your egg whites and sugar mixture to 140 degrees Fahrenheit by stirring it over a bain-marie on the stove.)

 Chef Carrie Smith pasteurizing egg whites and sugar over a bain-marie on the stove